Lolindhir/PnP/src/assets/rules/General/HealingExhaustion.md

 **Levels of Exhaustion.** This Condition is cumulative.
 Each time you receive it, you gain 1 level of exhaustion.
 You die if your exhaustion level exceeds 10.

-**D20 Tests Affected.** When you make a D20 Test, the roll is reduced by your Exhaustion level.
+**D20 Tests Affected.** When you make a D20 Test, the roll is reduced by half your exhaustion level.

-**Speed Recuced.** Your Speed is reduced by 5 feet for every two levels of Exhaustion.
+**Speed Reduced.** Your Speed is reduced by 5 feet once you have 3 levels of exhaustion.
+For every two levels of exhaustion over 3 (5, 7, and 9), your Speed is reduced by additional 5 feet.

 ### Erhalt von Exhaustion